 - Agree on how the car can be used and where it is being driven — don’t hesitate to put it in writing.

 - Prepare them to drive your vehicle so they’re comfortable finding everything, such as windshield wiper and cruise controls

 - Show them where they can find a copy of the registration and proof of insurance in the car.

 - Behave as if you’re a car rental agency by inspecting the vehicle before it’s lent out by checking that all signals, brake lights, and other important functions of the car are in good working order

 - Note the number on the odometer because it will allow you to check whether the agreed-upon usage for the car is being exceeded, and it never hurts to know how much mileage is being added by someone else.

 Overall, you want to make sure your vehicle is in good shape before you lend it out because you wouldn’t want a friend to run into difficulties while they’re on the road.

 Suppose you’re going to lend your vehicle out to the same person regularly.
 In that case, you may consider adding them as an occasional driver to your insurance policy, especially since you’re lending them your coverage anyway.

-If a borrower is not listed on your policy and they drive your car regularly, your insurance provider may deny a claim.
+If a borrower is not listed on your policy and drives your car regularly, your insurance provider may deny a claim.
 An occasional driver, otherwise known as a secondary driver, is someone who drives the vehicle less than 50% of the time.
 You’re the primary driver.

 Similarly, if you need to borrow someone else’s car, you should have the same discussion, and be sure the vehicle is adequately insured, so you don’t get stuck with bills or held liable if you’re in a collision.

-Remember, when lending your car, you’re also lending your car insurance, and vice-versa.
+Remember, when lending your car, you’re also lending your car insurance.
 Whoever borrows the vehicle needs to respect your rules and understand the responsibilities that come with it.